The Function Of A Buffer Is To

 Buffer Index

 The buffer index, also known as the buffer capacity, is a quantitative measure of a buffer's resistance to pH change upon the addition of acid or base.
-It is defined as the amount of acid or base (in moles) needed to change the pH of 1 liter of the solution by 1 unit.
+It is defined as the amount of acid or base (in moles) needed to change the pH of 1 liter of the solution by 1 unit Small thing, real impact..

 Polyprotic Buffers

 Polyprotic acids have multiple ionizable protons and can form multiple buffer systems.
-Examples include phosphoric acid (H3PO4) and citric acid (C6H8O7).
-These acids can provide buffering capacity at multiple pH ranges.
+That said, examples include phosphoric acid (H3PO4) and citric acid (C6H8O7).
+These acids can provide buffering capacity at multiple pH ranges Not complicated — just consistent..

 Zwitterionic Buffers

 Zwitterionic buffers contain both a positive and negative charge within the same molecule.
-These buffers are often used in biochemical applications because they can mimic the ionic environment of biological systems.
+This leads to these buffers are often used in biochemical applications because they can mimic the ionic environment of biological systems.
 Examples include HEPES, MOPS, and Tris-Glycine.

 The Future of Buffer Research